Internship Activities

 Crisis Intervention and Consultation

 Interns will have the experience of providing daytime on-call crisis intervention services and consultation services to students, as well as faculty, staff, families, and others who may be concerned about students.
 Interns can expect to spend two to four hours per week performing these services.
-Interns will gain experience in crisis intervention, consultation, referral and psychiatric consultation.
+Interns will gain experience in crisis intervention, consultation, referral, and psychiatric consultation.
 In the event of campus tragedies, interns may also be involved in providing crisis post-vention services to members of the campus community.

 Assessment

 Interns will provide therapeutic assessment to students using symptomology assessment and measures that track the progress of therapeutic services offered.
+In addition, interns will provide ADHD and LD assessments.

 Alcohol and Other Drug (AOD) Assessment & Education